7 Quick Ways to Make Money Investing $1,000

 2. Invest in a money-making course.

-However, investing in yourself is one of the best possible investments you can make.
+Investing in yourself is one of the best possible investments you can make.
 While you might not be able to pinpoint an actualized return on investment, there's no money that's better spent.
 Invest in yourself.
 Invest in your education.
 Learn.
 Adapt.
 Grow.
-And discover what you're passionate about.
+Discover what you're passionate about.

 3. Trade commodities.

 Trading commodities like gold and silver present a rare opportunity, especially when they're trading at the lower end of their five-year range.
-Metrics like that give a strong indication on where commodities might be heading.
-Not always.
-But usually.
-Carolyn Boroden of Fibonacci Queen said, "I have long-term support and timing in the silver markets." because silver is a solid hedge on inflation.
+Metrics like that give a strong indication of where commodities might be heading.
+Carolyn Boroden of Fibonacci Queen says, "I have long-term support and timing in the silver markets because silver is a solid hedge on inflation.
 Plus, commodities like silver are tangible assets that people can hold onto."

-Other commodities include things like metals, energy and agriculture.
-To invest, you can use an exchange like the London Metal Exchange, the Chicago Mercantile Exchange and many others.
+Metals, energy and agriculture are other types of commodities.
+To invest, you can use an exchange like the London Metal Exchange or the Chicago Mercantile Exchange, as well as many others.
 Often, investing in commodities means investing in futures contracts.
 Effectively, that's a pre-arranged agreement to buy a specific quantity at a specific price in the future.
-These are leveraged contracts, providing both big upside and a potential for large downside.
-So be extra careful.
+These are leveraged contracts, providing both big upside and a potential for large downside, so exercise caution.

 4. Trade cryptocurrencies.

 While there are over 3,000 cryptocurrencies in existence, only a handful really matter today.
-Find an exchange, research the trading patterns, look for breakouts of long-term moving averages, and get busy trading.
-You can use exchanges like Coinbase, Kraken, Cex.io, along with many others, to make the actual trades.
+Find an exchange, research the trading patterns, look for breakouts of long-term moving averages and get busy trading.
+You can use exchanges like Coinbase, Kraken, or Cex.io, along with many others, to make the actual trades.

 5. Use peer-to-peer lending.

 Peer-to-peer lending is a hot investment vehicle these days.
 While you might not get rich investing in a peer-to-peer lending network, you could definitely make a bit of coin.
 Which lending platform do you use?
-Today, there are loads.
-But the most popular ones include Lending Club, Peer Form and Prosper.
+Today, there are many to choose from, but the most popular ones include Lending Club, Peer Form, and Prosper.

 How does this work?
-Peer-to-peer lending platforms allow you to give small bursts of capital to businesses or individuals, while collecting an interest rate on the return.
-You get more money than you would if you placed it in a savings account, plus your risk is limited because much of the algorithms are doing the work for you.
+Peer-to-peer lending platforms allow you to give small bursts of capital to businesses or individuals while collecting an interest rate on the return.
+You get more money than you would if you placed it in a savings account, plus your risk is limited because the algorithms are doing much of the hard work for you.

-Once you identify the offer, you can dig in and do some research, and on most platforms, either take the deal or don't take it.
-You'll have your risk evaluated based on proprietary algorithm that includes employment and credit history, and you'll be able to make the decision to invest based on a variety of well thought out data.
+Once you identify the offer, you can dig in and do some research -- then, you can either take the deal or not.
+You'll have your risk evaluated based on a proprietary algorithm that includes employment and credit history, and you'll be able to decide to invest based on a variety of well-thought-out data.

 6. Trade options.

-When it comes to options, Tom Sosnoff at Tastyworks says, "trade small and trade often."
+When it comes to options, Tom Sosnoff at Tastyworks says, "Trade small and trade often."
 What type should you trade?
-There are loads of vehicles like FOREX and stocks.
-The best way to make money by investing when it comes to options is to jump in at around 15 days before corporate earnings are released.
+There are loads of vehicles, such as FOREX and stocks.
+The best way to make good money by investing when it comes to options is to jump in around 15 days before corporate earnings are released.
 What type should you buy?
 Money calls.

 7. Flip real estate contracts.

-Making money with real estate might seem like a long-term prospect.
-But it's not.
-There are ways you can take as little as $500 to $1000 and invest it in flipping real estate contracts to make money fast.
+Making money with real estate might seem like a long-term prospect, but it's not.
+There are ways you can take as little as $500 to $1,000 and invest it in flipping real estate contracts to make quick cash.
 How?
-Use a system like Kent Clothier's REWW to first understand how the market works, then provide you with the data and tools to identify vacant homes, distressed sellers and cash buyers.
+Use a system like Kent Clothier's REWW to first understand how the market works.
+It'll then provide you with the data and tools to identify vacant homes, distressed sellers, and cash buyers.